mscastanho/chaining-box/build-tools/README.md

 Where `<MACHINE-IP>` and `<USER>` should be change to the corresponding values you are using on the target machine.
 Aansible will ask for the password for SSH access before running the playbook.

+# Building the Docker images

+This directory contains the recipes for the two Docker images used in this project:

+- `cb-build`: Used to compile the eBPF programs and ChainingBox agents.
+It contains all the dependencies needed for this process.
+- `cb-node`: Image to be used by ChainingBox nodes.

+Note that pre-built version of these images are available on [DockerHub](https://hub.docker.com/r/mscastanho/chaining-box/tags), so you should only need to build them if you are making changes to their contents (or want to build them from scratch for some other reason).

+Building `cb-build`:

+    docker build -t cb-build -f Dockerfile.build .

+Buildinf `cb-node`

+    docker build -t cb-node -f Dockerfile.node .